-Conformity Highlights is a monthly publication produced by FHWA.
-The purpose of this monthly update is to keep conformity stakeholders up to date on issues related to transportation conformity, including upcoming training opportunities.
+Air Quality and Climate Change Highlights is a bi-monthly publication produced by FHWA.
+The purpose of this bi-monthly update is to keep conformity stakeholders up to date on issues related to transportation conformity, including upcoming training opportunities.

 Answers to some of the frequently asked questions (FAQs) about transportation conformity are provided below.